rhadp/rhadp/docs/product-requirements-document.md

 ## Conclusion

-The Red Hat Automotive Development Platform represents a strategic opportunity to capture the growing automotive software development market by providing a comprehensive, cloud-native development platform tailored specifically for automotive requirements.
-By combining multi-architecture support, hardware testing integration, and automotive-specific workflows, RHADP can significantly accelerate the development and deployment of next-generation automotive software.
+The Red Hat Automotive Suite represents a strategic opportunity to capture the growing automotive software development market by providing a comprehensive, cloud-native development platform tailored specifically for automotive requirements.
+By combining multi-architecture support, hardware testing integration, and automotive-specific workflows, RHAS can significantly accelerate the development and deployment of next-generation automotive software.

 The proposed phased implementation approach balances rapid time-to-market with comprehensive feature development, while the comprehensive risk assessment ensures proactive management of potential challenges.
-Success will be measured through both technical excellence and business impact, positioning RHADP as the industry standard for automotive software development platforms.
+Success will be measured through both technical excellence and business impact, positioning RHAS as the industry standard for automotive software development platforms.

 ---